butla/portfolio/demo-projects/python-backend/README.md

 ## Demonstrated techniques

-TODO - fix the make command names
+TODO: split into categories, like architecture, SQL, testing, code formatting, local workflow

+- application architecture inspired by clean code, TODO explain
+- tests:
   - integrated and external (functional / end-to-end) tests with Docker Compose
+  - test naming, they are closed to code, easy to find, but they're are omitted from the final app build to not bloat the image. tests foldeer close to testing
+  - TODO
+- static code checks:
+  - ruff
+- code formatting: ruff does it, can be run through the Makefile or with precommit
 - reloading app container on code changes (`make run_reloading`)
 - running tests on code changes (`make test_reloading`)
 - injectable locally bound container ports - accommodating self-hosted CI runners